Where can I buy Kazoo?

 What about advertising?

 Between our covers, Kazoo will remain 100% ad-free.
-That’s 56 pages (or more, depending on our lineup and budget) of ad-free content.
+That’s 64 pages of ad-free content.

 Why is it called Kazoo?